KirklandLab/CutandTag_Alignment_QC/README.md

 sbatch run_workflow.sbatch
 ```

+*Note: When no target is provided, Snakemake runs the default `rule all` and completes the full workflow.*

 ### 11F.
 Unlock a workflow directory if needed

 If a previous Snakemake run was interrupted, unlock the directory before rerunning: